aryzing/almost-everything/README.md

 - `singleQuote=true` to for quicker visual differentiation between JS strings and JSX html attributes.
 - `trailingComma=all` to avoid lines showing up as modified when new object properties are added.

+# Tests

+Using Jest for testing.
+Tests are writtin in TS, to we're using the `ts-jest` preset.
+Failing tests prevent pushing.

 # Commit hooks

 Using husky to lint and format files before commit.
+Failing tests prevent pushing.